DanielFerguson/helpinghomes.com.au/README.md

 ### To Do (later)

 - [ ] Refactor modals to reduce copied code - wrap content in a reusable modal container component.
+- [ ] If you click on a map key item, it will toggle it's visibility on the map.

 ### 🐛 Known Bugs

 - [ ] Can set canTakePets to true, but can't set it back to false.
-- [ ] When deleting resources, it comes back with a weird error...
 - [ ] User can create more than 3 offers at a time.
 - [ ] When you create an offer of accomodation, you need to select at least one type
-- [ ] When you come back to login again once you've registered, it throws a duplicate error because it's trying to create another account rather than validate.
 - [ ] When you register with one service (ie. facebook) and then try and login with a different service (ie. Google), it will break.

 ### ⚗️ Tests to write...